 A Mass of Christian Burial was scheduled for this morning (Jan.
 4) at Our Lady of Loretto.

 Memorial donations may be made to the Lori Isler Teacher Scholarship Fund, c/o Haldane Central School District, Attn: Anne Dinio, 15 Craigside Drive, Cold Spring, NY 10516.
-Checks should be payable to Haldane Central School District with a note on the memo line, “for Lori.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Checks should be payable to Haldane Central School District with a note on the memo line, “for Lori.”The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.